CQX96/CQX96-Linux/Documentation/process/handling-regressions.rst

  * Try to fix all other regressions within two weeks after the culprit was found.
-Two or three additional weeks are acceptable for performance regressions and other issues which are annoying, but don't prevent anyone from running Linux (unless it's an issue in the current development cycle, as those should ideally be addressed before the release).
+Two or three additional weeks are acceptable for performance regressions and other issues which are annoying, but don't prevent anyone from running CQX96 (unless it's an issue in the current development cycle, as those should ideally be addressed before the release).
 A few weeks in total are acceptable if a regression can only be fixed with a risky change and at the same time is affecting only a few users; as much time is